 Diatomaceous Earth

-Be sure to wear a mask and gloves when handling the powder, as it can irritate your lungs and skin.
+Sprinkle a thin layer of diatomaceous earth in areas where ants travel, such as baseboards, windowsills, and doorways.
+Wear a mask and gloves when you handle the powder, since it can irritate your lungs and skin.

 Boiling Water Technique